Re-Diss/IcebergAppBot/README.md

 python3 -m venv venv
 source venv/bin/activate
 pip3 install -r requirements.txt
-cp .env-example .env
-nano .env  # Here you must specify your API_ID and API_HASH, the rest is taken by default python3 main.py
+python3 main.py
 Next:
 - In the terminal, press 3 to create a new session